Fishing Lake Ouachita

 Guide to fishing for largemouth bass, smallmouth bass, spotted bass, channel catfish, flathead catfish, blue catfish, black crappie, white crappie, walleye, rainbow trout, bluegill, green sunfish, longear sunfish, redbreast sunfish, redear sunfish, warmouth, white bass, striped bass and chain pickerel at Lake Ouachita in Arkansas.

 Surrounded by the scenic Ouachita National Forest, Lake Ouachita is the largest lake in AR.
-The 40,000-acre lake has 690 miles of shoreline and a multitude of ways to catch the fish species residing here.
+The 40,000-acre lake has 690 miles of shoreline and a multitude of ways to catch fish species that residing here.

 Primary fish species residing in Lake Ouachita